ThomasDonath/turbo-rest-node/Readme.md

 So I want to implement:

 * a Node.js instance configured with environment variables and a standard setup
 * access to MongoDB with optimistic logging and some generic stuff (auditing).
-I know MongoDB, but there is much to much to write and I want to get a real schemaless implemantation
+I know Mongoose, but there is much to much to write and I want to get a real schemaless implemantation
 * an application controller without the need to have to deal with the HTTP stuff
 * a health check through all layers
 * standardized error handling